 Because global obesity rates suggest overeating is something we need to pay more attention to.

-Overeating is by no means a new phenomena within society and particularly in western cultures where access to food is plenty.
+Overeating is by no means a new phenomenon within society and particularly in western cultures where access to food is immense.
 In fact, we need only look at our global obesity rates to see that perhaps we are loading our plates a little too high.
-Here's our friend and qualified nutritionist Anna McCormack with 3 tips to help with overeating.
+Here's our friend and qualified nutritionist Anna McCormack with three tips to help with overeating.

 Whether we are suffering from the very physical effects of overeating such as bloating, excess gas, tiredness and heaviness, or the more emotional symptoms such as feeling flat, guilty, regret or beating ourselves up, most of us can say on some level that we are familiar with the "overeating" blues.